Francis Parker School (San Diego): Academics

 Francis Parker had an admission rate for the Upper School of under 25% for matriculation into the 2013–14 school year.
-Parker's main academic and athletic rivals are The Bishop's School as well as La Jolla Country Day School, both of which are located in La Jolla.
+Parker's main academic and athletic rivals are The Bishop's School, La Jolla Country Day School, and Pacific Ridge School.

-In 2008, Francis Parker was recognized in the Wall Street Journal for being a top school that sends its students to prestigious colleges and in 2011, CBS Moneywatch named it one of the best Ivy League feeder schools on the West Coast.
+In 2008, Francis Parker was recognized in The Wall Street Journal for being a top prep school that sends its students to prestigious colleges and in 2011, CBS Moneywatch named it one of the best Ivy League feeder schools on the West Coast.

 Sexual abuse controversy

 In September 2021, a lawsuit was filed on behalf of former student Grace Winn claiming that three school administrators failed to report sexual abuse by a former teacher.
 According to the suit, Winn's history teacher and basketball coach Miguel Cembrano groomed and then sexually abused her from 2014 to 2016, beginning when she was 13 years old.
 The suit claims that Cembrano was fired by the school in 2015 for alleged inappropriate conduct with a student.
 Neither Child protective services nor the parents were notified.
 After his firing, Cembrano went on to teach at High Tech High, where he continued to solicit and obtain naked photographs from Winn via Snapchat.
 In 2016, under threat of investigation, Cembrano committed suicide by jumping off the Coronado Bridge.
 Defendants Kevin Yaley, Dan Lang, and Christi Cole—all current administrators at the school—are awaiting trial.

 A new lawsuit has alleged that Dan Lang, the current head of middle school, sexually abused a student in 2013.
 This student has since died.